Kaydn913/Fastfetch-Android/README.md

 - LineageOS 21 (Android 14, x86_64, VMware)

-> Native Bliss OS and ChromeOS ARCVM currently report their device type as `Tablet` because PC/laptop detection has not been implemented yet.
+> Native Bliss OS and ChromeOS ARCVM currently report their device type as `Tablet` or `Phone` because PC/laptop detection has not been implemented yet.

 </details>